MicrosoftDocs/dynamics365smb-docs/business-central/production-how-to-create-a-forecast.md

 8. In the **View as** field, select how the forecast quantities are shown for the time interval.
 If you select **Net Change**, then the net change in balance is displayed for the time interval.
 If you select **Balance at Date**, then the page displays the balance as of the last day in the time interval.

 > [!NOTE]
 >  You can also edit an existing forecast.
-In the **Demand Forecast Matrix** page, choose the **Copy Demand Forecast** action and populate the **Demand Forecast** page with an existing forecast.
+On the **Demand Forecast Matrix** page, choose the **Copy Demand Forecast** action and populate the **Demand Forecast** page with an existing forecast.
 You can then edit quantities as appropriate.

 ## See Also
 [Setting Up Manufacturing](production-configure-production-processes.md)